DrugLib.com — Drug Information Portal

 Official title: Pioglitazone for the Treatment of Bipolar Disorder and Comorbid Metabolic Syndrome or Insulin Resistance

-Primary outcome: Change in the Inventory of Depressive Symptomatology-Clinician Rated (IDS-CR) score
+Primary outcome: Change in the Inventory of Depressive Symptomatology-Clinician Rated (IDS-CR) Score

 Secondary outcome:

-Response rates on the IDS-CR, MADRS and Quick Inventory of Depressive Symptomatology-Self-Report (QIDS-SR)
+Response Rates on the IDS-CR, Montgomery Asberg Depression Rating Scale (MADRS) and Quick Inventory of Depressive Symptomatology-Self-Report (QIDS-SR)

-Remission rates based on IDS-CR, QIDS-SR, and MADRS scores
+Remission Rates Based on IDS-CR, QIDS-SR, and MADRS Scores

-Change in Clinical Global Impressions-Bipolar Version (CGI-BP) and Structured Interview for the Hamilton Anxiety Rating Scale (SIGH-A) scores
+Change in Clinical Global Impressions-Bipolar Version (CGI-BP)

 Eligibility